Charter School Space Planning Guide

 For classrooms specifically, most state regulations and the International Building Code (IBC) require a minimum of 28 square feet per occupant in educational occupancy (Group E).
 Many charter schools plan for 35 to 50 SF per student in each classroom to allow flexible seating and small-group work.

 Do not forget to account for circulation space (hallways, stairwells, lobbies), which typically adds about 15% to your total square footage.
+Circulation lives in the required-by-code bucket: it does not earn tuition, but you cannot get a Certificate of Occupancy without it.

 Common room types and typical sizes